Skip links

 • Debtors have the right to sue debt collectors for violations of the FDCPA, which may result in actual damages, statutory damages, legal costs, and attorney’s fees.

-Steps to Take When Harassed By Debt Collector
+Steps to Take When Harassed By a Debt Collector

 Here’s a detailed guide on what to do if you experience debt harassment from a debt collector: